Sustainable production of strawberries meeting the challenges of climate change

 Pressure groups and activists like Extinction Rebellion are constantly in the news making our consumers ever more aware of climate change and sustainability issues.
 Now is a good time to remind ourselves what the soft fruit industry is doing to face up to our responsibilities.
-If you are focussed on sustainability then reaching the high standards required to become a LEAF Demonstration farm is a good route to take.
+If you are focussed on sustainability, then reaching the high standards required to become a LEAF Demonstration farm is a good route to take.

 LEAF Demo Farms apart from demonstrating integrated farm management (IFM) best practice, also play a critical role in promoting sustainable farming to wider groups such as politicians, industry and students.
-With their 500 acre farm at Windmill Hill in Herefordshire devoted to 100% soft fruit growing, A.J & C.I Snell has been a LEAF Demo farm for some years.
+With their 500-acre farm at Windmill Hill in Herefordshire devoted to 100% soft fruit growing, A.J & C.I Snell has been a LEAF Demo farm for some years.
 It’s an excellent example of how the whole industry is adapting to the issues of sustainability and climate change.
 The farm is owned and run by company partners Anthony and Christine Snell, growing 1000 tonnes of strawberries plus raspberries, blackberries and blueberries, along with a further 700 tonnes of conventional and Soil Association organic blackcurrants.
-As an NFU Horticulture Board member and Chairman of NFU Horticulture for the West Midlands and a leading fresh and frozen soft fruit growers, Anthony says the business takes their public relations and responsibility to the environment very seriously.
+As an NFU Horticulture Board member and Chairman of NFU Horticulture for the West Midlands and a leading fresh and frozen soft fruit grower, Anthony says the business takes their public relations and responsibility to the environment very seriously.
 His philosophy is that a whole farm sustainable approach combining modern technology with traditional methods should deliver profitable farming whilst enriching the environment and engaging local communities.